 The first part is the easy signposted bit.
 The path gently climbs up to the summit.
 It does not take long, and views around the High Plains open up.

-We get a bit startled when Anika discovers a black snake curled next to the path where daddy just walked.
-Usually, snakes hear you from distance and slither off.
+We get a bit startled when Anika discovers a black snake curled next to the path where Daddy just walked.
+Usually, snakes hear you from a distance and slither off.
 This one is not going anywhere.
 The weather is fairly cold, so we reckon it must be hibernated, or dead, but we’re not going to touch it to test the theory.

 Down the mountain

 After enjoying the views at Mt.
 Cope summit, we get enough of the cold wind and decide to get to the fun part of the walk – the downhill bush bash.
 Part of the Aqueduct road is visible from the top, so we take our bearings and walk off along the ridge.
-The walk is mainly through an easy open terrain.
+The walk is mainly through easy open terrain.
 A few exceptions to this are parts where we cross small creeks, which tend to have extensive wet marshes around them.
 Here the choice is to get our boots wet or go through scrubs.
 After about a kilometre, we hit the aqueduct.

 Round the mountain